-May Lyon’s stylistically eclectic music explores humanistic themes from astronomy and lore to mathematics.
+May Lyon’s stylistically eclectic music explores humanistic themes from nature and lore to mathematics.
 Narrative dualities and rhythmic precision are strong recurring elements in her music.
-Lyon has been commissioned and performed by the Melbourne Symphony Orchestra, National Capital Orchestra, Forest Collective, Ensemble Goldentree, Rubiks Collective and Syzygy Ensemble, and her first opera Pieces of Margery premieres with More Than Opera in 2021.
+Lyon has been commissioned and performed by the Melbourne Symphony Orchestra, National Capital Orchestra, Forest Collective, Ensemble Goldentree, Rubiks Collective and Syzygy Ensemble, and her first opera Pieces of Margery premieres with More Than Opera in 2022.
 Lyon is currently undertaking a PhD at the Sydney Conservatorium of Music as part of the 2020-21 Composing Women Program.
-Upcoming collaborations are with the Sydney Dance Company, Tasmanian Symphony Orchestra, and Sydney Philharmonia Choirs.
+Recent and upcoming collaborations are with the Sydney Dance Company, Tasmanian Symphony Orchestra, and Sydney Symphony Orchestra Fellows.
 Lyon was a finalist for the Beleura Emerging Composer Award as part of 2019 The Melbourne Prize, participant in the 2017 Cybec 21st Century Australian Composers Program, and winner of the 2009 Adolf Spivakovsky Scholarship for Composition.
 Her work has been featured on ABC Classics New Waves.

 Importance of Music

 "I cannot imagine life without music, in all its various, beautiful forms.
 I see music as one of the markers for a healthy society, as well as being fascinated with its diversity.
 I wish to add to that.
 For me, to create music is part of being human."

 Solo Alto Flute (3 min)

 This work reminds me of someone dashing about on a busy day.
 While there are moments of calm, ultimately, they are frustrated and a bit chaotic